For Reckoning 4, we’re seeking writing focused on urban nature and the environmental challenges of cities.

 We don’t publish work we perceive to be prejudiced in any form, including sexism, racism, ableism, ageism.
 We reserve the right to point it out—respectfully—when we see it, though we’re as prone to mistakes and misunderstanding as anyone else.

 We’re no longer accepting submissions by email; queries are ok.
 Simultaneous submissions are ok.
 Multiple short poetry submissions is ok; with longer submissions, please send just one at a time.
 Feel free to submit again after you hear back.
 Query for reprints.
 Length: 0 – 45,000 words, inclusive.
 Response time has ranged from one to three months.
-Payment is six cents a word for prose, twenty dollars a page for poetry, art minimum twenty-five dollars per piece.
-Arbitrary cutoff point for the fourth issue will be the autumn equinox, 2019.
+Payment is six cents a word for prose, twenty dollars a page for poetry, art negotiable, minimum twenty-five dollars per piece.
+We’re always open for submissions, but the arbitrary cutoff point for the fourth issue will be the autumn equinox, 2019.

 (All of the above shall be subject hopefully not to too much change but certainly to clarification, evolution and adaptation.)